 The ghost carp, however, lacks scales on its head, much like all other carp species.
 It can vary in color and has long rear fins.
 The hue of ghost koi might still differ.

-Others contend that the carp’s natural growth rate is sped up by ingesting food tainted with contaminants, refuting the theory that people may have contributed to the fish’s increased size.
+Some contend that the carp’s natural growth rate is sped up by ingesting food tainted with contaminants, refuting the theory that people may have contributed to the fish’s increased size.
 A light organ located in the black patch on the carp’s head allows it to interact with other members of its kind.

 Habitat

 In general, carp are a resistant species, which is fantastic.
-As the species can breathe at the surface, it can withstand water temperatures from 3°C to 33°C and thrive in seas with little oxygen.
+Because the species can breathe at the surface, it can withstand water temperatures from 3°C to 33°C and thrive in seas with little oxygen.

 Carp are primarily endemic to eastern Europe and portions of Asia.
 There are several different subspecies of carp, which are found as far away as Croatia and Azerbaijan.
 More than 80 nations outside their native range have now been introduced.
 Carp can be found in the United States, Canada, Chile, Guatemala, and Guyana, among other places.

 Ghost koi can live in slow-moving pools of water in nature, although they prefer still ones.
-Carp can be found in salty waters in some areas.
+They generally prefer freshwater, but in some instances they also live in saltwater.
 Their overpopulation is threatening the habitat of the phantom carp, a fish that has been introduced to many American waterways.
 The fish’s population has skyrocketed due to their fondness for warm, sewage-contaminated waters, where they are known to thrive.
+If the invasive fish spreads, the environment will likely suffer serious harm to native wildlife.

-If the invasive fish spreads, the environment will likely suffer serious harm.
-Canada and the US have both received the introduction of the ghost carp.
-They are frequently used as bait for recreational fishing in the United States, where they have been sold for around $7 per pound.
-China, Japan, Vietnam, and other nations all contain ghost carp.
+Canada and the US have both received the introduction of the ghost carp where they have found a particular role as bait for recreational fishing.
+In the United States, Ghost carp have gained popularity among anglers s where they are sold for around $7 per pound.

 Diet